Dataflow architecture: Programs

 Programs are loaded into the CAM of a dynamic dataflow computer.
 When all of the tagged operands of an instruction become available (that is, output from previous instructions and/or user input), the instruction is marked as ready for execution by an execution unit.

 This is known as activating or firing the instruction.
 Once an instruction is completed by an execution unit, its output data is sent (with its tag) to the CAM.
 Any instructions that are dependent upon this particular datum (identified by its tag value) are then marked as ready for execution.
 In this way, subsequent instructions are executed in proper order, avoiding race conditions.
 This order may differ from the sequential order envisioned by the human programmer, the programmed order.

 Instructions

 An instruction, along with its required data operands, is transmitted to an execution unit as a packet, also called an instruction token.
 Similarly, output data is transmitted back to the CAM as a data token.
 The packetization of instructions and results allows for parallel execution of ready instructions on a large scale.

 Dataflow networks deliver the instruction tokens to the execution units and return the data tokens to the CAM.
 In contrast to the conventional von Neumann architecture, data tokens are not permanently stored in memory, rather they are transient messages that only exist when in transit to the instruction storage.

+Historically

+In contrast to the above, analog differential analyzers were based purely on hardware in the form of dataflow architecture, with the property that the programming and computations aren't performed by any set of instructions at all and that there usually weren't any memory based decisions made in such programs.
+The programming is solely based on the configuration by the physical interconnection of specialized computing elements, which basically creates a form of a passive dataflow architecture.

+In July 2025, the startup Efficient Computer was reported to have built a dataflow chip called Electron E1.